Heaton-Harris sets budget ‘to bring public finances in NI under control’

 Mr Heaton-Harris said his budget would protect health services, but he warned that the current spending trajectory in education would have to be cut.

-He also said fares set by public transport operator Translink would have to rise and that wide-ranging options for revenue-raising would be considered.
+He also said fares set by public transport operator Translink would have to rise.

 He said the budget would increase public sector pay but conceded it would not be by as much as many workers would wish.